astronauticsnow.com

 Founder (1994–1995), USC Astronautics Program

-First (Founding) Chairman (2004–2007), Astronautics and Space Technology Division (transitioned in 2010 into the Department of Astronautical Engineering), USC Viterbi School of Engineering, (history of USC space engineering program)
+First (Founding) Chairman (2004–2007), Astronautics and Space Technology Division (reorganized into the Department of Astronautical Engineering in 2010 ), USC Viterbi School of Engineering, (history of USC space engineering program)

 Department chairman again from 2016-2019.